cndg-dgot/experimental-dili-beta/docs/docs/README.md

 This architecture ensures efficient and consistent execution of processes from data conversion to style generation and hosting.

+## Project Context: FOSS4G 2025 Talk

+This documentation is part of the project presented at [FOSS4G 2025](https://talks.osgeo.org/foss4g-2025/talk/review/CFU7FEHYF9B3Y7HYTTJK7BQTXLYJPHW9):

+**Cloud-native spatial data ecosystem in the rise of the National Geospatial Data Center of Timor-Leste**

+The National Center for Geospatial Data (CNDG) of Timor-Leste is developing a cloud-native spatial data ecosystem.
+This project showcases the use of go-pmtiles, Tippecanoe, MapLibre GL JS, Martin, and GitHub Pages to improve geospatial data accessibility and usability in Timor-Leste, with support from JICA's geospatial unit.

+The initiative aims to provide scalable, real-time access to geospatial information for government and development partners, supporting sustainable development, urban planning, disaster response, and more.

+For details, see the [FOSS4G 2025 talk abstract](https://talks.osgeo.org/foss4g-2025/talk/review/CFU7FEHYF9B3Y7HYTTJK7BQTXLYJPHW9).

+---

 ## GitHub Pages

 This directory is published via GitHub Pages, making the PMTiles file accessible on the web.